KxSystems/docs/docs/cloud/gcpm/architecture.md

 ## CPU

-The CPU load generated by the Tickerplant (TP) depends on the number of publishers and their verbosity (number of updates per second) and the number of subscribers.
+The CPU load generated by the tickerplant (TP) depends on the number of publishers and their verbosity (number of updates per second) and the number of subscribers.
 Subscribers may subscribe to partial data, but any filtering applied will consume further CPU cycles.

-The CPU requirement of the real-time database (RDB) comes from
+The CPU requirement of the realtime database (RDB) comes from

 -   appending updates to local tables
 -   user queries

 Local table updates are very efficient especially if TP sends batch updates.
 User queries are often CPU intensive.
 They perform aggregation, joins, and call expensive functions.
 If the RDB is set up in multi-input mode (started with a negative port) then user queries are executed in parallel.
-Furthermore, kdb+ 4.0 supports multithreading in most primitives, including `sum`, `avg`, `dev`, etc. If the RDB process is heavily used and hit by many queries, then it is recommended to start in multi-process mode by [`-s` command-line parameter](../../basics/cmdline.md#-s-secondary-threads)).
+Furthermore, kdb+ 4.0 supports multithreading in most primitives, including `sum`, `avg`, `dev`, etc. If the RDB process is heavily used and hit by many queries, then it is recommended to start in multi-process mode by [`-s` command-line option](../../basics/cmdline.md#-s-secondary-threads)).
 VMs with a lot of cores are recommended for RDB processes with large numbers of user queries.

 If the infrastructure is sensitive to the RDB EOD work, then powerful CPUs are recommended.
 Sorting tables before splaying is a CPU-intensive task.